Who we are:

 Why we need you:

 CSH is seeking an enthusiastic, results-oriented individual who has a passion for the CSH mission and possesses the leadership and management skills necessary to advance our work.
 You should have project management skills and understand the nature of working with fee-for-service and deliverables focused contracts.
 You will work state-wide to expand housing and services solutions for vulnerable populations such as high utilizers of health care and justice systems, transitioning youth or child welfare involved families, individuals with developmental disabilities, and individuals and families experiencing homelessness.
 You will focus on engaging systems and communities, aligning resources to create new supportive housing, and ensuring quality services and operations.

 CSH is seeking a professional strong in project management, setting priorities and who works well independently within a multi-disciplinary team environment.
 If you demonstrate these skills and have experience with housing and service models for vulnerable populations, CSH needs you.

 What you will do:

-- Deliver in-person and virtual technical assistance; trainings and/or webinars on technical aspects of supportive housing, such as financing, operations, and/or service delivery.
-Provide technical assistance/training/consulting services to diverse stakeholders including government.
+- Deliver in-person and virtual technical assistance; trainings and/or webinars on: technical aspects of supportive housing, such as financing, operations, and/or service delivery; and systems transformation to a wide variety of public sector and supportive housing industry stakeholders.

-- Establish and maintain high quality relationships and partnerships with key funders, community stakeholders, particularly with staff from city, county and state agencies, the Continuum of Care, managed care organizations, other health systems, criminal justice systems, community-based supportive housing providers and non-profit and for-profit housing developers who are the recipients of CSH technical assistance.
+- Establish and maintain high quality relationships and partnerships with key funders, community stakeholders, particularly with staff from city and state agencies, the Continuum of Care, managed care organizations, community-based supportive housing providers, behavioral and medical health service organizations and non-profit and for-profit housing developers who are the recipients of CSH technical assistance.